 Throughout the province, credit unions continually assess their viability and the value that remaining as a stand-alone operation brings to their membership.
 The position of Prairie Centre Credit Union is to actively pursue other credit unions to merge with us.
-In 2020, Delisle Credit Union members voted to merge with Prairie Centre Credit Union, and we welcomed the membership January 1, 2021.
-We welcome our new members and look forward to serving members and citizens of this area.
+In 2021, LeRoy Credit Union members voted to merge with Prairie Centre Credit Union effective January 1, 2022.
+We welcome our new members and look forward to serving the members and citizens of LeRoy!

-PCCU Insurance Ltd. is our general insurance subsidiary with offices in Elbow, Harris, Eston and Rosetown.
+PCCU Insurance Ltd. is our general insurance subsidiary with offices in Elbow, Eston, Harris, and Rosetown.
 We offer a full line of products including home, farm, auto, and commercial insurance.
-We started operations in 2013 in Elbow; in 2016 we purchased an agency in Harris; in 2018 Eston was added and in 2019 we purchased an agency in Rosetown which also offers Real Estate and Accounting services.
+We started operations in 2013 in Elbow; in 2016 we purchased an agency in Harris; in 2018 Eston was added; then in 2019 we purchased an agency in Rosetown which also offers Real Estate and

+Accounting services.
 Through acquisition of local companies, we are keeping these services in our communities while generating additional revenue for operations.

-Digital Structure
+Digital Services

 Prairie Centre Credit Union is committed to providing members with technology-based services for convenience and increased access.
-Two popular digital options we currently offer are remote deposit capture and e-transfers.
-In 2020, our members deposited over 21,000 cheques simply by taking a picture of it; that's 50% more than last year, no doubt in part to members looking for additional ways to bank remotely.
-Members use e-transfer to send or receive money using an email address or mobile phone number.
-In 2020 there were almost 1,400 completed every day, adding up to over 500,000 in the year which is 65% more than the previous year.
-In 2021, we will be updating our Mobile Banking platform to offer additional security for members and enable future enhancements.
+In 2021, we updated our online banking platform to offer additional security for members and enable future enhancements.
+Thank you for your patience while this conversion took place.
+Besides enhanced security, our members continued to enjoy remote deposit capture and e-Transfers.
+In 2021, our members deposited over 22,000 cheques simply by taking a picture; that's 6% more than last year, confirming our members appreciate having the ability to bank remotely.
+Members use e-Transfer to send or receive money using an email address or mobile phone number.
+In 2021, there was an average of just over 1,800 completed per day, adding up to over 660,000 in the year which is 32% more than the previous year.